ISRO’s Mars Orbiter Mission (Mangalyan), India

 The spacecraft is fitted with five scientific payload instruments weighing about 15kg.
 The payloads include lyman alpha photometer (LAP), Martian exospheric neutral composition analyser (MENCA), Mars colour camera (MCC), methane sensor for Mars (MSM), and thermal infrared imaging system (TIS).

-The LAP weights about 1.5kg and includes an ultraviolet detector.
-Its role is to determine the Deuterium-to-Hydrogen abundance ratio in the Martian atmosphere.
+The LAP weights 1.5kg and includes an ultraviolet detector.
+Its role is to determine the deuterium-to-hydrogen abundance ratio in the Martian atmosphere.
 The MENCA is a 4kg quadrupole mass spectrometer.
 It will study the exospheric neutral density and composition of Mars surface over altitudes of about 372km.

-The MCC weighs about 1.4kg and includes a 2,000x2,000-pixel array detector with RGB bayer filter.
+The MCC weighs 1.4kg and includes a 2,000pxx2,000px array detector with RGB bayer filter.
 The payload will take 50km x 50km frame size colour images to study the Martian surface topography.

 Launch vehicle for India's Mars orbiter spacecraft